Spectrally Corrected Polynomial Approximation for Quantum Singular Value Transformation: Technical Background

 Figure~\ref{fig:polynomialComparison}b confirms the theoretical properties of each method.
 Remez exhibits the classical equioscillation predicted by Chebyshev's theorem~\cite{trefethen2019approximation}: the error touches $\varepsilon$ at equal height across $[a,1]$, achieving the minimum possible degree for a given $\varepsilon$.
 Mang shows a similar oscillatory pattern but with peaks slightly higher near $x=a$, consistent with the $L^2$ objective under-weighting the left endpoint.
-Sund\"{e}rhauf stays strictly below $\varepsilon$ everywhere, confirming it is a conservative analytical bound, with a higher degree ($d=39$ vs $d=23$ for Remez).
+S\"{u}nderhauf stays strictly below $\varepsilon$ everywhere, confirming it is a conservative analytical bound, with a higher degree ($d=39$ vs $d=23$ for Remez).